COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Exams (40\%)

 There will be two "in-class" (read: online) exams.
 Each is worth 20\% of your grade.
 There will be a flexible time window during which students will be able to start the exam.
-Once started, however, the exam will be timed and you must finish the exam within the alloted time.
+Once started, however, the exam will be timed and you must finish the exam within the allotted time.

-The exams will be include varied question types and takenvirtually.
+The exams will be include varied question types and taken virtually.
 The first exam will cover topics covered through the Encodings lecture.
 The second exam is cumulative -- in programming, you can't forget the basics when learning the more advanced topics -- but will focus heavily on the material taught from Functions I through Command Line lectures.

 During exams this quarter, you *will* be allowed to consult outside resources (your  notes, Google, etc.); however, you ***must complete the exam on your own without any type of communication with other humans***.
 For example, while you're allowed to look something up on Google or look over your class notes, you may not ask anyone about a question or their thoughts regarding your answer.
 You may not text/communicate on any messaging apps about the exam with anyone.
 You may not take the exam while looking at someone else's exam/computer.